OctopusDeploy/docs/docs/api-and-integration/metadata/index.md

 :::hint
 **Build Server support**
-Our metadata step is included in our TeamCity and Bamboo plugins, but we do not yet have an official Jenkins plugin.
+Our metadata step is included in our TeamCity, Bamboo, and Azure DevOps/TFS plugins, but we do not yet have an official Jenkins plugin.
 Therefore our metadata step, and thus Jira integration, is not yet supported with a Jenkins build server.
 :::

 To create the metadata file and provide it to Octopus, use the Octopus _Metadata_ step in your build server (below is the TeamCity version of the step for illustration).